ThunderLoom/ThunderLoom/frontends/mitsuba/README.md

 Next simply run `scons` in the root directory for the mitsuba thunderLoom plugin (where this file is!).

-This should compile a shared library and will be plased in a build folder.
+This should compile a shared library and will be placed in a build folder.

+(If there are problems, check `src/SConstruct` for troubling libraries, such as the MacOS.sdk which might not fit your system version.)

+##Install
+If the dynamic library file for your mitsuba build is available, simply move the library file to the mitsuba `plugins` directory.

+Usually this means,

+        * For linux, move `thunderloom_mitsuba.so` into `path-to-mitsuba/plugins`
+        * For mac, move `thunderloom_mitsuba.dylib` into `/Applications/Mitsuba.app/plugins`
+        * For windows, move `thunderloom_mitsuba.dll` into `path-to-mitsuba/plugins`

+        Now the `thunderloom` bsdf should be avaiable the next time you start mitsuba.
+See the `example_scenes` folder for examples on how to use the bsdf.